eddid/jslang/README.md

 jslang is a Javascript AOT compiler base on LLVM(yes, it's named acording to clang).
 There are about three parts in this project:
   * generate codes
-    * use lex and bison to generate lex and syntax code
+    * use flex and bison to generate lexical and syntax code
     * use clang to generate IR code
-  * compile file to object file
+  * compile to object files
     * load IR code before compile, parse *.js to AST with the lexer and parser which is generated in part i, and then transcode AST to IR code, now both the generated code and the parsed Javascript file are in IR code mode, transcode IR code to object file like llc(the LLVM Native Code Generator)
-  * link object file
+  * link object files
     * because the compiler has to use some platform dependent functions, or some third-party libraries, wrap them in buildin types(for example, there are many struct types in pthread, it's a boring job to declare them in IR code, even generate with clang, so you can wrap the functions with buildin types: int double, array, pointer, or simple struct types), and compile them to object files with your host compiler, then link the object file(s) together to a binary file.

 ## Roadmap